nvaccess/nvda/projectDocs/translating/crowdin.md

 #### Translation reviews

-Translated strings will need to be reviewed and approved before being included in NVDA by a proofreader.
+Translated strings will need to be reviewed and approved by a proofreader before being included in NVDA.
-Translators may have proofreader status granted on a case-by-case basis.
+Translators may have proofreader status granted on a case-by-case basis by messaging the above contact points.

 ### Setup PoEdit